-ETS is performed in hospital under general anaesthesia.
-Once under anaesthesia two very small ports (5mm) are inserted into the chest between the ribs in the armpit.
-The lung is partially collapsed thus exposing the sympathetic chain, which contains the sympathetic nerve cells.
+Once under anesthesia, the surgeon inserts two very small ports (5mm) into the chest, between the ribs in the armpit.
+The lung is partially collapsed, exposing the sympathetic chain which contains the sympathetic nerve cells.
 A clear, uninterrupted view of the sympathectomy chain is obtained and this is ablated.

 Ablation of the sympathetic nerve is accomplished by diathermy or electro-cautery of the relevant section of the chain.
-Once this has been accomplished the lung is fully re-inflated and normal “breathing” restored on that side.
-The ports are removed and the small incisions closed with a solitary nylon stitch and water-proof dressing applied.
+Afterwards, the lung is fully re-inflated and normal “breathing” is restored on that side.
+The ports are removed and the small incisions are closed with a solitary nylon stitch and water-proof dressing is applied.

 POST OPERATIVE RISKS